Amsterdam: Religion

 In the second half of the 17th century, Amsterdam experienced an influx of Ashkenazim, Jews from Central and Eastern Europe.
 Jews often fled the pogroms in those areas.
-The first Ashkenazis who arrived in Amsterdam were refugees from the Khmelnytsky Uprising occurring in Ukraine and the Thirty Years' War, which devastated much of Central Europe.
-They not only founded their own synagogues, but had a strong influence on the 'Amsterdam dialect' adding a large Yiddish local vocabulary.
-Despite an absence of an official Jewish ghetto, most Jews preferred to live in the eastern part, which used to be the center of medieval Amsterdam.
+The first Ashkenazis who arrived in Amsterdam were refugees from the Khmelnytsky uprising occurring in Ukraine and the Thirty Years' War, which devastated much of Central Europe.
+They not only founded their own synagogues but had a strong influence on the 'Amsterdam dialect' adding a large Yiddish local vocabulary.
+Despite an absence of an official Jewish ghetto, most Jews preferred to live in the eastern part, which used to be the centre of medieval Amsterdam.
 The main street of this Jewish neighbourhood was Jodenbreestraat.
 The neighbourhood comprised the Waterlooplein and the Nieuwmarkt.
 Buildings in this neighbourhood fell into disrepair after the Second World War a large section of the neighbourhood was demolished during the construction of the metro system.
-This led to riots, and as a result the original plans for large-scale reconstruction were abandoned by the government.
-The neighbourhood was rebuilt with smaller-scale residence buildings on the basis of its original layout.
+This led to riots, and as a result, the original plans for large-scale reconstruction were abandoned by the government.
+The neighbourhood was rebuilt with smaller-scale residence buildings based on its original layout.

 Catholic churches in Amsterdam have been constructed since the restoration of the episcopal hierarchy in 1853.
 One of the principal architects behind the city's Catholic churches, Cuypers, was also responsible for the Amsterdam Centraal station and the Rijksmuseum.

 In 1924, the Catholic Church hosted the International Eucharistic Congress in Amsterdam; numerous Catholic prelates visited the city, where festivities were held in churches and stadiums.
 Catholic processions on the public streets, however, were still forbidden under law at the time.
 Only in the 20th century was Amsterdam's relation to Catholicism normalised, but despite its far larger population size, the episcopal see of the city was placed in the provincial town of Haarlem.

-Historically, Amsterdam has been predominantly Christian, in 1900 Christians formed the largest religious group in the city (70% of the population), Dutch Reformed Church formed 45% of the city population, while the Catholic Church formed 25% of the city population.
+Historically, Amsterdam has been predominantly Christian.
+In 1900 Christians formed the largest religious group in the city (70% of the population), Dutch Reformed Church formed 45% of the city population, and the Catholic Church formed 25% of the city population.
 In recent times, religious demographics in Amsterdam have been changed by immigration from former colonies.
 Hinduism has been introduced from the Hindu diaspora from Suriname and several distinct branches of Islam have been brought from various parts of the world.
 Islam is now the largest non-Christian religion in Amsterdam.
-The large community of Ghanaian immigrants have established African churches, often in parking garages in the Bijlmer area.
+The large community of Ghanaian immigrants has established African churches, often in parking garages in the Bijlmer area.